nestauk/mapping-career-causeways/README.md

 ### Codebase and full job transitions data

-`STATUS: Not yet released; to be published in early 2021`
+`STATUS:  Published on January 20th, 2020`

-Project codebase will be published here in early 2021, together with a complete list of the recommended career transitions for all considered ESCO occupations.
-This will allow anyone to generate transition recommendations, replicate the results and build upon the project outputs.
+- [**Project codebase together with a complete list of the recommended career transitions for all considered ESCO occupations.
+This open-source code will allow anyone to generate transition recommendations, replicate the results and build upon the project outputs.

 In the meantime, we will be conducting research to further validate the recommendations from the career transitions algorithm.